illugasknight/illugasknight/README.md

 ## Hi!
 I usually don't talk so please don't expect me to :) I encourage c+h but I do have boundaries for them in the ponies' name if I dont want to c+h with anything specific!
 I kin Wanderer, Lohen, and L !
-The only ships ill c+h with from those three are Kazuscara, Illuhen, and Lawlight!
+The only ships ill c+h with from those three are Kazuscara,Sethoscara, Illuhen, and Lawlight!
 I'll c+h with other characters but pls don't think I ship it.

 <!--
 **illugasknight/illugasknight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.